ThosRTanner/Docking_Dialogue_Interface/Readme.md

     This is a wrapper round `::MessageBox`, and throws up a message box using your dialogue name as the title.

+### Creating a non modal (aka modeless) dialogue - the Non_Modal_Dialogue_Interface class

+When you want to create a non-modal dialogue, you should create a subclass of the `Non_Modal_Dialogue_Interface` class.
+This contains the necessary calls to notepad++ to ensure it knows to send your dialogue keystrokes and such.

+In your constructor, you must

+1. Call the base class constructor with the ID of the dialogue (i.e. the ID from resource.h), and a pointer to your main plugin instance.
+Your dialogue will be created as part of this, and the base class will retain the window handle.

+1. Do any window setup required (see the important note above about `WM_INITDIALOG` and do the setup in the constructor, not in the `on_dialog_message` callback)

+1. Your class will start receiving messages to process via `on_dialogue_message` (if you have implemented it).

+#### Public Methods

+1. `Non_Modal_Dialogue_Interface(int dialogue_id, Plugin const *plugin)`

+   Constructor for the class.
+The dialogue ID is the appropriate identifier from `resource.h`.

-### Creating a docking dialogue
+### Creating docking dialogue - the Docking_Dialogue_Interface class

 When you want to create a docking dialogue, you should create a subclass of the `Docking_Dialogue_Interface` class.
+A docking dialogue is pretty much a modeless dialogue, except it is able to be docked in the main notepad++ window (in the same way as e.g. the results of the find dialogue).

 In your constructor, you must

 1. Call the base class constructor with the ID of the dialogue (i.e. the ID from resource.h), and a pointer to your main plugin instance.
 Your dialogue will be created as part of this, and the `Docking_Dialogue_Interface` class will retain the window handle.

-2. Do any window setup required (see the important note above about `WM_INITDIALOG` and do the setup in the constructor, not in the `on_dialog_message` callback)
+1. Do any window setup required (see the important note above about `WM_INITDIALOG` and do the setup in the constructor, not in the `on_dialog_message` callback)

-3. Call `register_dialogue` in order to tell notepad++ that your new dialogue is ready to be used.
+1. Call `register_dialogue` in order to tell notepad++ that your new dialogue is ready to be used.

-4. Your class will start receiving messages to process via `on_dialogue_message` (if you have implemented it).
+1. Your class will start receiving messages to process via `on_dialogue_message` (if you have implemented it).

 *Important Notes*:
 1. The actual dialogue you create needs to have a caption bar with a title if you want Notepad++ to save the state between sessions.

-#### Docking_Dialog_Interface class

-This handles the API with notepad++ and provides some default behaviour and some utility methods.

-##### Public methods
+#### Public Methods

 1. `Docking_Dialogue_Interface(int dialogue_id, Plugin const *plugin)`

    Constructor for the class.
+The dialogue ID is the appropriate identifier from `resource.h`.

 1. `void display() noexcept`